garth/cerebral-module-ui-driver/README.md

 What you also don't see is the work that each event handler must do, which can ammount to 2 or 3 times as much code again.
 And for some controlls where we need to do validation, such as email inputs or password complixity checks, this can add up to much more.

 Imagine now that we have a form with 10 or even 20 of these components.
-Together with other components we have a lot of typing to do.
+Together with other markup and event handling we have a lot of repetative typing to do.
 What if instead of manually hooking up the properties and events we could just do the following:

 ```js
 <Select ...bindings.selectProps('options', options)/>